asifk87/Meal-Mate/README.md

 **Check Out the App [Here](https://intense-tor-13637.herokuapp.com/)**

 # Navigation & Usage
-For this project, I wanted to create a function app that would be useful for everyday use.
-Finding recipes to cook from items I already have in the fridge has always been a challenge.
-I wanted to start the app where the user can search for an item he already has and it could pull up a recipe for him to use.
+For this project, I wanted to create a functional app that would be useful for everday people in an everyday use case.
+The challenge many people face is recipes to cook from with produce they already have in the fridge.
+I wanted to start the app where the user can search for an item they already have in the possession and the app would pull from a list recipes for them to review and pick from.
 ![indexPage](/public/images/index.png)
 The user is able to keep a inventory of all the items they have available in their fridge and pantry.
 ![groceryPage](/public/images/groceryPage.png)